leif-blake/leif-blake.github.io/docs/_posts/2025-01-01-orienteering-split-analysis.markdown

 ![A picture of an orienteer running thorugh the forest, with an elephant path marked in red]({{site.baseurl}}/assets/images/oringen_2015_elephant_trails.png)

-It is well known among orienteers that these elephant paths confer an advantage to later runners, as they aid in both navigation and running.
-This article is an attempt to quantify this advantage, using data from the largest multi-day orienteering event in the world, Oringen.
+It has long been suspected among orienteers that these elephant paths confer an advantage to later runners, as they aid in both navigation and running.
+This article presents an attempt to quantify this advantage, using data from the largest multi-day orienteering event in the world, Oringen.

 ## Data Source